Getting Started

 You can use either Metric or Imperial units for your project, however units will be automatically converted to Metric when synced with the PHPP.

-Firstly, press the Initial Project Setup button on the PH Live Sync toolbar.
+First, press the Initial Project Setup button on the PH Live Sync toolbar.

 PH Live Sync will then automatically create the required custom parameters within the Revit project.
 These custom parameters will store data for syncing to the PHPP, such as the element’s ‘Group number’ or the ‘Building element description.’